 Ministerial Instructions are not statutory instruments and are therefore not subject to the same consultation and publication requirements as regulations.
 Making administrative changes through Ministerial Instructions is much faster than through legislation or regulations, thus giving the Minister and IRCC greater flexibility to implement multi-year Immigration Levels Plans.

 A central purpose of Ministerial Instructions has been to allow the department to implement processing efficiencies.
-To that end, Ministerial Instructions have been used to establish caps for certain immigration categories, to pause and resume processing, and to return applications that exceed the cap.
-Over time, new provisions have been added to the IRPA that allow Ministerial Instructions to be used for other purposes as well, such as creating new economic class pilot programs.
+To that end, Ministerial Instructions have been used to establish caps for certain immigration categories, to pause and resume processing and to return applications once the cap is reached.
+Over time, new provisions have been added to the IRPA that allow Ministerial Instructions to be used for other purposes as well, such as creating new economic-class pilot programs.

-A number of pilot programs have been introduced in recent years through Ministerial Instructions.21 These programs include the following:
+A number of pilot programs have been introduced in recent years through Ministerial Instructions.26 These programs include the following:

-Canada’s immigration policy is implemented through hundreds of thousands of decisions taken primarily by IRCC immigration officers (in Canada and abroad), officers of the Canada Border Services Agency (CBSA) and members of the IRB.
-To try to ensure the consistent application of the legislative framework, guidelines are developed and distributed in the form of operational instructions, bulletins and manuals, and in the form of Chairperson’s guidelines in the case of the IRB.27 While these guidelines are not binding, the courts have used them as “‘a useful indicator of what constitutes a reasonable interpretation of the power’ conferred by the applicable section of the IRPA.”28
+Canada's immigration policy is implemented through hundreds of thousands of decisions taken primarily by IRCC immigration officers (in Canada and abroad), officers of the Canada Border Services Agency (CBSA) and members of the IRB.
+To try to ensure the consistent application of the legislative framework, guidelines are developed and distributed in the form of operational instructions, bulletins and manuals, and, in the case of the IRB, in the form of Chairperson's guidelines.34 While these guidelines are not binding, the courts have used them as “[a useful indicator of what constitutes a reasonable interpretation of the power] conferred by the applicable section of the IRPA.”
+35

-The IRB is an important institution in Canada’s immigration policy.
-It is an administrative tribunal comprising four divisions, each with a distinct mandate and its own set of rules.29 Through the IRB, Canada honours its international commitments.
-The IRB hears claims for refugee protection made in Canada through one division, and conducts appeals of eligible refugee determinations through another.
-The IRB also plays an important role in enforcing the IRPA through its Immigration Division, which conducts hearings on inadmissibility as well as detention reviews.
-The Immigration Appeal Division considers appeals for family class sponsorships, removal orders, permanent residency obligations and the Minister’s appeal of a decision from the Immigration Division.
+The IRB is an important institution in Canada's immigration policy.
+It is an administrative tribunal comprising four divisions, each with a distinct mandate and its own set of rules.36 Through the IRB, Canada honours its international commitments.
+The IRB hears claims for refugee protection made in Canada through one division, and conducts appeals of eligible refugee determinations through another, the Refugee Appeal Division.37 The IRB also plays an important role in enforcing the IRPA through its Immigration Division, which conducts hearings on inadmissibility as well as detention reviews.
+The Immigration Appeal Division considers appeals for family class sponsorships, removal orders, permanent residency obligations and the Minister's appeal of a decision from the Immigration Division.38

 Owing to the discretion accorded to immigration officers in deciding immigration applications, the courts have played an important role in shaping how immigration policy is implemented.
-While many decisions taken under the IRPA may be brought for judicial review, leave to do so must first be obtained.30 The applicant must convince the court that the application raises a serious issue.31 Further, where a mechanism exists within the IRPA for review of a decision, that mechanism must first be exhausted before attempting judicial review.32
+While many decisions taken under the IRPA may be brought for judicial review, leave to do so must first be obtained from the Federal Court.39 The applicant must persuade the court that the application raises a serious issue of broad significance.40 Further, where mechanisms exist within the IRPA for review, those mechanisms must first be exhausted before an application for judicial review may be made.41

 The role of provinces and territories in immigration is not uniform and has changed significantly over time.
 Today, most provinces and territories see immigration as integral to their economic goals and are, therefore, more proactive in their responsibilities.

-By virtue of the 1991 Canada–Québec Accord relating to Immigration and Temporary Admission of Aliens (the Accord), the Quebec government is responsible for selecting all economic class immigrants who wish to settle in the province.33 Also, under the Accord, Quebec selects a fixed percentage of IRCC-approved refugees for resettlement in the province.
+By virtue of the 1991 Canada–Québec Accord relating to Immigration and Temporary Admission of Aliens (the Accord), the Quebec government is responsible for selecting all economic-class immigrants who wish to settle in the province.42 Also, under the Accord, Quebec selects a fixed percentage of IRCC-approved refugees for resettlement in the province.
 For fulfilling these responsibilities, IRCC gives the Quebec government a lump sum transfer as determined by the funding formula set out in the Accord.

-Other provinces have also taken on greater responsibility for selecting economic class immigrants, though none has the breadth of responsibility that Quebec does.
+Other provinces have also taken on greater responsibility for selecting economic-class immigrants, though none has the breadth of responsibility that Quebec does.
 This shift has occurred through a series of bilateral agreements, starting with Manitoba in 1996.
-Though the federal–provincial/territorial agreements differ, common to each is an agreement for a provincial nominee program (PNP) authorizing economic class immigrant nomination.34 Under the PNPs, provinces and territories develop their own economic class immigration programs to suit their unique labour market needs.
+Though the federal–provincial/territorial agreements differ, common to each is an agreement for a provincial nominee program (PNP) authorizing economic-class immigrant nomination.43 Under the PNPs, provinces and territories develop their own economic-class immigration programs to suit their unique labour market needs.
 However, the federal government still retains responsibility for assessing the admissibility of each nominated individual.
-The federal government also ensures that PNPs comply with the IRPA and immigration policy.35
+The federal government also ensures that PNPs comply with the IRPA and immigration policy.44

-There are currently more than 60 streams in the various PNPs targeting groups such as students, businesspeople and skilled workers.36 The percentage of immigrants selected through these programs has increased, from 9.1% of permanent residents in 2008 to 17.4% in 2017.37 Some elements of the programs have been formalized in subsequent agreements as PNPs have evolved.
+There are now approximately 60 to 80 admission streams in the various PNPs across all provinces.
+These programs target specific groups, such as students, businesspeople and skilled and semi-skilled workers.45 The percentage of economic immigrants who come to Canada under PNPs rose from 1% in 2000 to 35% in 2019, becoming the largest selection program that year for economic immigrants.46 Some elements of the programs have been formalized in subsequent agreements as PNPs have evolved.
 For example, the federal government has instituted minimum language requirements for lower-skilled nominees and taken measures to address program integrity concerns.

 Quebec is currently the only province with responsibility for immigrant settlement programs in its territory.
-The Manitoba and British Columbia governments had this responsibility for more than a decade, but they lost it in 2013 and 2014 respectively after the federal government cancelled the associated agreements.38 In every province but Quebec, IRCC funds settlement programming through contributions to more than 500 service provider organizations, in five separate areas:39
+The Manitoba and British Columbia governments had this responsibility for more than a decade, but they lost it in 2013 and 2014 respectively, after the federal government cancelled the associated agreements.47 In every province but Quebec, IRCC funds settlement programming through contributions to more than 550 service provider organizations48 in five separate areas:

-IRCC also funds support services, including childcare, transportation, translation and interpretation, disability support and crisis counselling.41
+IRCC also funds support services, including childcare, transportation, translation and interpretation, disability support and crisis counselling.50

 Fulfilling Canada’s immigration objectives as articulated in the IRPA is the combined responsibility of the federal and provincial and territorial governments.
 In addition, each level of government establishes its own goals within its sphere of responsibility.